risc0/risc0/website/api_versioned_docs/version-0.21/zkvm/acceleration.md

 implementation, and changes the core operations to use the accelerated 256-bit modular multiplication instruction.
 E.g. [`FieldElement8x32R0::mul`][field-mul].

-[^1]:
+\[^1]:
-    This is similar to the cryptography support such as [AES-NI] or the [SHA extensions] for x86 processors.
+This is similar to the cryptography support such as [AES-NI] or the [SHA extensions][SHA
+    extensions] for x86 processors.
 In both cases, the circuitry is extended to compute otherwise expensive operations in fewer instruction cycles.

 [AES-NI]: https://en.wikipedia.org/wiki/AES_instruction_set#x86_architecture_processors
 [bigint]: https://github.com/risc0/risc0/pull/466